llimllib/bostonmarathon/README.md

 do about that, as far as I can tell that data is unavailable from baa.org
 * The data is certainly missing a few people, but it ought to contain the large majority of runners who finished from each year.
+* The code is ugly.
+This is just about grinding the results out!

 Downloading The Data